Nottingham doctor sexually assaulted patients, court told

 "He was sitting ready to be discharged.
 By chance the defendant was working on accident and emergency," Mr West said.

-"He [the defendant] made his way onto the ward and put forward the pre-text that he had been sent to help.
+"He [the defendant] made his way on to the ward and put forward the pre-text that he had been sent to help.
 He hadn't."

 Shortly after the assault, the court heard, the complainant confided in a relative, who contacted the patient's consultant.